Nonintercourse Act: Trading posts

 One of the most defining aspects of the acts was the establishment of a series of "factories" which were officially licensed trading posts where Native Americans were to sell their merchandise (particularly furs).
 The factories, which officially were set up to protect the tribes from unscrupulous private traders, were to be used as leverage to cause the tribes to cede substantial territory in exchange for access to the "factory" as happened with the Treaty of Fort Clark in which the Osage Nation exchanged most of Missouri in order to access Fort Clark.

 Property claims

 According to U.S. Attorney General William Wirt:

-[T]he United States agree to pay [the Creek Indians] certain specific sums of money, out of which payments there is a reservation of $5,000 to satisfy claims for property taken by individuals of the said nation from the citizens of the United States subsequent to the treaty of Colerain, which has been or may be claimed and established agreeably to the provisions of the act for regulating trade and intercourse with the Indian tribes, and to preserve peace on the frontiers.

 State nonintercourse acts

 The Nonintercourse Act did not pre-empt the states from legislating additional restraints on alienation of Native American lands.
 Many states, including nearly all of the original Thirteen, enacted similar statutes for at least some lands during at least some time periods.

 Other state statutes, or constitutional provisions, incorporated the English common law as it had evolved up to that point.